oscardarwin/dnd_orma/rules.md

 When damage is inflicted on you, you may choose to dodge.
 Spend one action token and you can increase your armor class temporarily by your finesse modifier.
 ## Long Rests
-By spending 8 hours spent sleeping or doing light activity in a safe location, you can recover 1 hit point up to your hit point maximum.
-During this time, one other creature can make a DC15 knowledge ability check to increase the number of hitpoints you regain by 1.
+By spending 8 hours spent sleeping or doing light activity in a safe location, you can either recover 1 hit point up to your hit point maximum or attempt to heal another creature.
+You can make a DC15 knowledge ability check to increase the creatures hit points by 1.
 ## Death
 When your hit points are reduced to 0, you have two choices:
 ### Last Stand
-You gain 10 action tokens of your choice which you must spend immediately.
+You gain 10 action tokens which you must spend immediately.
 No allies can spend action tokens until you have finished spending your action tokens.
 When you are done spending action tokens, your character dies and cannot be revived without magical means.
 Then, each ally of yours that can see or hear you gains 7 action tokens of their choice.
 ### Battle Scar
-You survive but suffer a permanent grievous wound to be agreed between you and the DM.
+If your allies can retrieve you, you survive but suffer a permanent grievous wound to be agreed between you and the DM.
 Your hit points remain at 0 until you take a long rest.
 All of your ability modifiers are reduced to 1 and you must subtract 5 from every ability check you make.
 Each day an ally can make DC15 knowledge ability check to increase one ability modifier of your choice by 1, up to a maximum of its original values.